 The enduring economic repercussions of undesirable ii birth outcomes such as preterm birth affect both parents and children.
 Preterm births and low birth weight can trigger long-term health and psychological challenges for the children, requiring additional time and effort by parents and limiting their ability to work.
-Simultaneously, undesirable birth outcomes present formidable challenges for children, demanding heightened health care and educational support to address developmental and chronic health issues.2 we estimate the additional economic impact on families and employers, primarily through workplace productivity loss and indirect costs.
+Simultaneously, undesirable birth outcomes present formidable challenges for children, demanding heightened health care and educational support to address developmental and chronic health issues.

+Beyond the estimation of lost potential human capital resulting from the premature death of mothers, undesirable pregnancy-related outcomes, even when both the mother and child survive, can still affect workforce participation.
+Using preterm births, we estimate the additional economic impact on families and employers, primarily through workplace productivity loss and indirect costs.
 These costs stem from increased absenteeism, disability claims and the need for extended parental leave to care for the preterm infant.
 As health care systems and policymakers strive to address the challenges of preterm births, understanding the broader economic implications, including the impact on workplace productivity and indirect costs, is crucial for developing comprehensive strategies to mitigate these outcomes.